paucabar/AimSeg/README.md

 ![pc2](https://user-images.githubusercontent.com/39589980/186394567-8c6c5a3c-80f0-4e1b-b810-071d8183ecbb.png)

 By default, ilastik will store the output files together with the input files.
-Please do not relocate these files, as AimSeg needs the ilastik output files to be stored in the work folder.
+Please do not relocate these files, as AimSeg needs the ilastik output files to be stored in the working directory.

 ### AimSeg (Fiji)

 *Run AimSeg*

 1. Run the **AimSeg** script (<code>Plugins>AimSeg>AimSeg</code>)
-2. Select the electron microscopy image to be procecessed (please remember that the image dataset and the ilastik output, both probability maps and object predictions, must remain stored together in the work folder)
+2. Select the electron microscopy image to be procecessed (please remember that the image dataset and the ilastik output, both probability maps and object predictions, must remain stored together in the working directory)
 3. Set the myelin probability channel and the threshold to segment the object prediction image
 4. AimSeg may take a few seconds to initialise